openSUSE/suse-doc-style-checker/README.md

 # SUSE Documentation Style Checker

+**This repository is archieved.
+Use vscode-suse-vale-styleguide and suse-vscode-doc.**

 With its little mind tries very hard to check whether documentation is compliant with the [SUSE Documentation Style Guide](https://github.com/SUSE/doc-styleguide).